prettier/plugin-ruby/CONTRIBUTING.md

 ### Doc to text

 At this point, this is where `prettier`'s printer takes over.
-Because the remainder of the process is language-agnostic and `prettier` knows how to handle its own `Doc` representation, the Ruby plugin now longer has a job to do. `prettier` will walk its own `Doc` nodes and print them out according to the rules established by the structure.
+Because the remainder of the process is language-agnostic and `prettier` knows how to handle its own `Doc` representation, the Ruby plugin no longer has a job to do. `prettier` will walk its own `Doc` nodes and print them out according to the rules established by the structure.

 ## FAQ